wio/wio/README.md

 that is running the WCosa project.

 ## Installation
-WCosa requires either `gcc-avr` or the Arduino SDK to be installed.i
+WCosa requires either `gcc-avr` or the Arduino SDK to be installed.

 ### Windows
 We recommend installing the Arduino SDK.